Search Engine Optimization. A 3-word phrase thrown around freely by tech professionals but a daunting acronym for anyone who's unfamiliar with it.

 Social media is another part of off-page SEO.
 Using social media as an organization will draw more traffic to your pages, more awareness to your brand, and therefore more power to your SEO ranking.

 SEO for nonprofits is a growing topic, and this is just the tip of the iceberg.
 There are many more ranking factors, many more tools, and--with Google's changing algorithms--always more to learn.
-Reach out to Elevation today to see how we can help you with your nonprofit webpage's SEO strategy.
+Get in touch today to see how we can help you with your nonprofit webpage's SEO strategy.